 “He’s an artist who uses light as paint and darkness as a canvas,” McGraw said of Rochon in a tweet about the lyric video.
 “That couldn’t be more perfect for #NeonChurch.”

 Another light painter whose name you may recognize is Alex Dowis.
-That’s because the 40-year-old Czechoslovakian visual artist has been one of the standout stars of the current season of America’s Got Talent.
+That’s because the Czechoslovakian visual artist was one of the standout stars of the 2019 season of America’s Got Talent.

-The judges have always been amazed by Dowis’ performances, but they were left in absolute awe of the artwork he created on the September 10 semifinal episode.
+The judges were always amazed by Dowis’ performances, but they were left in absolute awe of the artwork he created on the September 10 semifinal episode.